 Solar energy is valuable for farmers, offering many benefits over traditional methods.
 It can heat water, buildings, and barns, and power equipment without needing fuel.
 Solar-powered pumps for irrigation reduce costs.
 Photovoltaic (PV) systems convert sunlight into electricity, lowering electricity bills over time and extending growing seasons for crops like greens and tropical fruits during winter.

-Biogas Production
+Making Biogas

 Conclusion